 New Philadelphia has been written about for decades.
 This latest book covers 200 years in 200 pages with 200 images, many not seen outside of family collections.
-Read about the book in the Quincy Herald-Whig or the Illinois Times. $20 picked up, $23 by mail.
+Read about the book in the Quincy Herald-Whig or the Illinois Times. $20 picked up (shops listed below, or email firstname.lastname@example.org), or $25 by mail using the button below.

 Barry Public Library